djy-git/djy-git.github.io/_posts/Prog/ML_prog/2020-03-02-project_structure_with_tf.md

 ## 2.3. 'models' directory
 Directory where training models place.
 Each model has `train.py`, `tuning.py`, `processor.py`. <br>
-Neural Network(NN) model has `network.py` which defines network and other related functions.
+Neural Network(NN) model has `network.py` in addition which defines network and other related functions.

 ### `models/MODEL/processor.py`
 Python script where (pre)processing pipelines and functions for `MODEL` reside.